 It’s around this time, when I the vegetable garden is asleep for the year, that I depend on herbs for fresh favours.
 I grow such abundance that no matter how much I freeze and dry, I am always left with a whole bunch to give away.
-This year I thought of sharing herbs in a new way: flavored vinegars.
+This year I thought of sharing herbs in a new way: flavored herb infused vinegar.
 Now my friends and family will have a bottle of my homegrown herbs to last them until next year, when the garden becomes lush and fruitful again.

 It’s best to make your initial infusion in a large Mason jar then strain out the herbs when pouring into a sterilized vinegar bottle.
 The herbs will start to flavor the vinegar in just 24 hours, but it will become more prominent after a few weeks.
 Let your sense of taste be your guide when determining if it is ready or not.